 Until recently, researchers had assumed men and women responded to a crisis with the same "fight or flight" response.
-But new research, 1 published in 2000, suggests that women use a third strategy, called "tend and befriend."
+But new research, published in 2000, suggests that women use a third strategy, called "tend and befriend."
 When stress mounts, the research shows that women are more prone than men to protect and nurture their families and turn to social networks for support.
 That response, the researchers said, probably evolved because successful "tenders and befrienders" were more likely to see their offspring survive and pass on their mothers' genes.

-I've certainly observed this pattern in the workplace.
 When a conflict occurs, men tend to either respond angrily (fight) or by ignoring it (flight).
 Women seem more capable of acknowledging the conflict - thus taking the energy out of it - and maintaining good relationships.
 They follow the maxim: "When you fight, fight in such a way that you don't make enemies.
 Opponents are okay.
 But once an enemy, always an enemy."